 Founded in 2020, Settenote aims to promote the study of music and the growth of young musicians by creating new avenues for performance and artistic expression.
 A vision for harnessing the power of art and culture as a means of connecting people throughout the world led to the creation of the Online Piano International Competition, an event held entirely through video submissions.
 Our first competition was completed in August 2020.
-Applications for the 2023 Settenote Online Piano International Competition are now open!
+Applications for the 2023 Settenote Online Piano International Competition are now closed.
 Visit the SOPIC page for details on regulations, awards and our international jury!

 Gjergji Gaqi, Co-Founder & Artistic Director